CRobbins0867/MobileDevice-ProdigyHacking/README.md

 <hr/>

 Currently, manually hacking Prodigy Math Game on mobile devices is not possible to do manually, which is why I have created this station.
-All hacked accounts are made using hacks created by ProdigyMathGameHacking.
+All hacked accounts are made using hacks created by <a href="http://github.com/Prodigy-Hacking/ProdigyMathGameHacking/">ProdigyMathGameHacking</a>.

 An order of a single account is free.
 All additional orders after that cost $0.05 and require payment in cryptocurrency or ROBUX (you can use group payouts).
 Note that if you need your account to be FIXED, that is completely free.